glimmerjs/glimmer-application-pipeline/README.md

 ## Enabling use of async-await in components

-First, install `regerator-runtime` in your app:
+First, install `regenerator-runtime` in your app:

 ```bash
 yarn add --dev regenerator-runtime